captbaritone/eel-wasm/README.md

 The [**parser**](./packages/compiler/src/parser.ts), written using [jison](https://zaa.ch/jison/), takes the stripped source emitted by the **preprocessor** and returns an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

-The implemenatation of the parser lives in [buildParser.js](./packages/compiler/src/buildParser.js) which is a node script that uses jison to generate the actual parser code which is written to [build/parser.js](./packages/compiler/build/parser.js).
+The implemenatation of the parser lives in [buildParser.js](./packages/compiler/tools/buildParser.js) which is a node script that uses jison to generate the actual parser code which is written to [build/parser.js](./packages/compiler/build/parser.js).

-The AST returned by the jsion parser is annotated with line/column numbers for each node, but those refer to the stripped source, so before returning the AST to the caller, we walk the AST and map the location back to the raw source location using `getLoc`.
+The AST returned by the jison parser is annotated with line/column numbers for each node, but those refer to the stripped source, so before returning the AST to the caller, we walk the AST and map the location back to the raw source location using `getLoc`.

 The `jison` parser may throw an error if the source is malformed.
 In that case we catch the error, to which the jison generated parse has affixed a `.loc` property indicating the location of the error in the stripped source, and map that location back to the location in the raw source.

 ## Emitter

 The [**emitter**](./packages/compiler/src/emitter.ts) takes a root AST node as well as a stateful `context` object and recursively builds up a array of bytes of Wasm instructions representing the [function body](https://webassembly.github.io/spec/core/syntax/modules.html#syntax-func) of this program.
+As it does so, it collects up the variables that have been seen as well as the internal functions which will need to be included.

 ## Compiler